 Overseas withholding taxes may be charged on certain investment income and capital gains of the Company.
-No withholding taxes have been incurred or paid during the period ended 30 September 2022.
-The Company has concluded that there was no impact on the results of its operations relating to taxation for the period ended 30 September 2022.
+No withholding taxes have been incurred or paid during the year ended 30 September 2023 (30 September 2022: Nil).
+The Company has concluded that there was no impact on the results of its operations relating to taxation for the year ended 30 September 2023 (30 September 2022: Nil).